Skip main navigation

 Bug #3: Cache Invalidation Hell

-After deploying, we found 200 broken links.
+After deploying, we found a number of broken links.
 Fixed them and uploaded corrected HTML.
 But CloudFront kept serving the old broken pages.

 Problem: CloudFront’s default TTL is 24 hours.
 Our content was cached with broken links.